fagiolini/fagiolini.github.io/_posts/2020-11-10-guide-tofu.md

 ### ... and the best ways to cook it
-- **marinating**:cut your tofu as the first ingredient of your recipe and put it in a bowl with liquid ingredients and spices: soy sauce, lemon juice, sweet 'n sour sauce, olive oil, chili pepper, black pepper, tumeric, curry... literally *anything*! by the time you will have finished cooking the other ingredients, your tofu will have absorbed plenty of flavour from you marinade and then you will just need to add it to your pan!
+- **marinating**: cut your tofu as the first ingredient of your recipe and put it in a bowl with liquid ingredients and spices: soy sauce, lemon juice, sweet 'n sour sauce, olive oil, chili pepper, black pepper, tumeric, curry... literally *anything*! by the time you will have finished cooking the other ingredients, your tofu will have absorbed plenty of flavour from you marinade and then you will just need to add it to your pan!
-- **simply add it to the pan** at the beginning of your preparation: right after you sauté onion and/or garlic in oil, add the tofu and sauté it for a few minutes before adding other ingredients. it will absorb the lovely flavor of the sautéd onion/garlic and, thanks to a bit of frying, make a little crunchy crust. then, add all other ingredients and, once again, by the end of the cooking it will be full of flavour!
+- **simply add it to the pan** at the beginning of your preparation: right after you sauté onion and/or garlic in oil, add the tofu and sauté it for a few minutes before adding other ingredients. it will absorb the lovely flavour of the sautéd onion/garlic and, thanks to a bit of frying, will make a little crunchy crust. then, add all other ingredients and, once again, by the end of the cooking it will be full of flavour!
 - if you like it crusty, you can also **fry it separetely** and then add it to the other ingredients when they are almost ready: it will add a really nice crunchy texture to your dish!

 > note: tofu is often full of water. to improve its power of flavour absorption try to press it in paper towel: if you let out some liquid, there will be more room for adding (tastier) liquids to it! but this is really optional, because even whithout pressing it, its spongy feature works amazingly.